 The Tianmen Cave, one of the most famous Zhangjiajie sights, is located here.
 A cable car was constructed in 2005.
 There is a temple at the top, Tianmenshan Temple, which was originally built during the Tang Dynasty (C.E.
 618-907).

 Tianmen Mountain Facts

 - Location: Tianmen National Forest Park, Zhangjiajie, Northwestern Hunan, China

 - Hours of Operation: 08:00-18:00 (occasionally closed during heavy snow)

 - Ticket Price: 258 CNY (36.48 USD) March-November; 225 CNY (31.82 USD) December-February

-*Ticket price includes round-way cable car, cave and peak areas entrance, and sightseeing shuttle car in the park.
+The ticket price includes a round-way cable car, cave and peak area entrance, and sightseeing shuttle car in the park.

 The 999 Bends

 Tianmen Mountain Road is one of the craziest pieces of pavement on Earth.
 It is known for its 99 hairpin turns, and steep, sharp inclines, so it is also called the “99 Bends.”